Moment Risk Measures

 Where:

-: N×1asset weights vector.: T×1vector of auxiliary decision variables representing deviations from the target.: variance of the portfolio returns. : T×1vector of scaled deviations according to observation weights.: T×Nreturn matrix.: T×1vector of observation weights.: observation weights scaling factor, it is a function of the type of observation weights. : rotated second order cone. : element-wise (Hadamard) product.
+: N × 1asset weights vector.: T × 1vector of auxiliary decision variables representing deviations from the target.: Variance of the portfolio returns. : T × 1vector of scaled deviations according to observation weights.: T × Nreturn matrix.: T × 1vector of observation weights.: Observation weights scaling factor, it is a function of the type of observation weights. : Rotated second order cone. : Element-wise (Hadamard) product.

 QuadRiskExpr